-Scotch broom is one of the major weed threats to the alpine and sub-alpine areas of Australia.
-The weed is spread mainly through cross pollination but also by animals, humans, farm machinery and in water ways, such as creeks.
-Scotch broom has been listed as a Weed of National Significance and threatens many threatened species across NSW.
+Scotch broom is one of the major weed threats to the alpine and subalpine areas of Australia.
+The weed is spread mainly through cross-pollination but also by animals, humans, farm machinery and in waterways such as creeks.
+Scotch broom has been listed as a Weed of National Significance and threatens many threatened species across New South Wales.

-The invasion and establishment of Scotch broom is listed as a key threatening process in NSW.
+The invasion and establishment of Scotch broom is listed as a key threatening process in New South Wales.

 Managing scotch broom in our national parks